GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 10. Browse to [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]

-11. Right click and update the "RootDirURL" with this value http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en
+11. Delete the new string "RootDirUrl" you created.

 12. Delete these keys: